foundriesio/docs/source/tutorial/dtls-system.rst

 Use the System
 --------------

-You should now be able to use the system with DTLS enabled in :ref:`same ways as the basic system <tutorial-basic-use>`.
+You should now be able to use the system with DTLS enabled in the :ref:`same ways as the basic system <tutorial-basic-use>`.